Creating Backup via maintainDB command-line tool

 maintainDB Usage Examples for Data Backup

-To create backup file with custom name, run maintainDB with
+To create a backup file with a custom name, run maintainDB with

 --backup-file option and specify desired backup file name without extension:

-To add the timestamp suffix to a custom filename, add
+To add a timestamp suffix to a custom filename, add

-To create the backup file in a custom directory, run maintainDB with the
+To create a backup file in a custom directory, run maintainDB with the

 maintainDB Startup Options